How Social Media is Changing the Marketing World

 Social media offers brands an invaluable opportunity to connect with their existing consumers and reach out to their target market on a more personal level.
 By responding instantly to feedback and completely engaging in the conversation, brands build loyalty with consumers quicker and more effectively than by traditional marketing tactics.
 People want to know they’re heard, and social media gives them just that.

-If you’re a social media maven and want to be on the front lines of this new marketing trend, check out Fremont College’s social media marketing program and get started.
+If you’re a social media maven and want to be on the front lines of this new marketing trend, check out Fremont University’s social media marketing program and get started.
 Who knows, you may have the next big campaign idea!